Connect with others who understand.

 • Sleep disturbances

-2. Symptoms of ADHD Usually Start Earlier Than Those of Bipolar 1
+2. ADHD Symptoms Usually Start Earlier Than Bipolar 1 Symptoms

-3. An Initial ADHD Diagnosis May Change as You Get Older
+3. An Early ADHD Diagnosis Can Change as You Get Older

 A diagnosis of major depression might be changed to a diagnosis of bipolar 1 disorder in adulthood if new symptoms arise.